 For more information on insurance, please go to: Travel Insurance

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
-It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
-Please keep this in mind while travelling.
+It's important to remember that what may be acceptable behaviour, dress and language in your own country may not be appropriate in another.
+Please keep this in mind while traveling.